leveste/EternalBasher/readme.md

 Automatically converts any texture file(s) to the TGA format required by the game, eliminating the need of using Nvidia's tool to convert to BC1a and then DivinityMashine. manually.

-**DEternal_patchManifest**

-Patches the build-manifest.bin file for modding purposes.
-Compiled for Linux from SutandoTsukai's script using PyInstaller.

 **EternalBins**

-Collection of modding tools compiled as native binaries using mkbundle.
+Collection of compiled native binaries of modding tools.

 **EternalExtractor**